 Persons in this position demonstrate a belief in Youth Guided Family Driven Care.
 Employees in this clinical position are responsible for ensuring family support and training, continuity of services, coordination of supports and services, case management functions of assessment, planning, linking, monitoring and advocacy.
-The Child and Family Specialists is an advocate and service broker for the child and family, a resource to treatment staff, and provides family training using agency endorsed Evidence Based Practice (EBP).
-The Child and Family Specialist participates in the after-hour’s on-call system.
+The Child and Family Specialist is an advocate and service broker for the child and family, a resource to treatment staff, and provides family training using agency endorsed Evidence Based Practices (EBPs).
+The Child and Family Specialist participates in the after-hours on-call system.
 The Child and Family Specialist reports to the Child and Family Supervisor as assigned.
 This position has no direct supervisory responsibilities.

 ESSENTIAL POSITION FUNCTIONS (listing Position Specific functions first):

 - Provide case management services to address the unmet needs for children and families who are at risk of out-of-home/community placement and increase risk of COVID-19 transmission.

 - Demonstrate commitment to fulfilling duties within a System of Care for Children with SED and their families and collaborates closely with the SOC partners: Family, DHS, Family Court, Healthcare Providers, and schools.

 - Conduct comprehensive, quality assessments of both children and families.

 - Develop comprehensive Youth Guided Family Driven Individual Plan of Service (IPOS)